Recommender Systems with Generative Retrieval

 In this section, we analyze several important characteristics of RQ-VAE Semantic IDs.
-In particular, we first perform a qualitative analysis to observe the hierarchical nature of Semantic IDs in Section \ref{sec:qual_analysis}.
-Next, we evaluate the importance of our design choice of using RQ-VAE for quantization by contrasting the performance with an alternative hashing-based quantization method in section~\ref{sec:lsh_vs_rqvae}.
-Finally, we perform an ablation in section~\ref{sec:randomID_vs_semanticID} to study the importance of using Semantic IDs by comparing TIGER with a sequence-to-sequence model that uses Random ID for item representation.
+In particular, we first perform a qualitative analysis to observe the hierarchical nature of Semantic IDs.
+Next, we evaluate the importance of our design choice of using RQ-VAE for quantization by contrasting the performance with an alternative hashing-based quantization method.
+Finally, we perform an ablation to study the importance of using Semantic IDs by comparing TIGER with a sequence-to-sequence model that uses Random ID for item representation.